gchamon/xd1.dev/weblog/backups-and-bitrot.md

 Looking back with the benefit of foresight I should have remembered that ocasion where SDDM wasn't working, but I honestly thought it was something I did recently, not a long running issue.

-To add insult to injury, if I would login to another TTY and restart SDDM it would work, which reinforced this false assumption.
+To add insult to injury, if I would login to another TTY and restart SDDM, the graphical login would start working again, which reinforced this false assumption.

-So I started crippling my system, removing traces from X11 configuration files...
+So I started crippling my system, removing traces from X11 configuration files, looking for a culprit...

 At one point, the login loop turned into this: